kpulka247/dark-connect/README.md

 ## Usage

 Once installed, the extension will immediately apply dark mode to any visit to `connect.garmin.com`.
 You don’t need to enable or disable it manually — it works automatically whenever you visit the site.

-If you notice any issues with the colors or display, feel free to report them via the feedback form on the extension's page.

 ## Contributing